Maajid0/ecs-project/README.md

 ## Key Components

 - ### Docker
-    - A `Dockerfile` in the root directory defines how the application is built into a container.
+    - A `Dockerfile` in the app directory defines how the application is built into a container.

 - ### Terraform
     - ECS Fargate for hosting the container.